gdamjan/hello-world-wasm-rust/README.md

 interoperability with this approach.
 For any serious projects, you should use [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen).

+I don't plan to add anything to this example.

 # Deps

 `node` and `rustup` are required. not much else. tested on linux.